ach2ashes/ach2ashes.github.io/index.md

 ---

 ### Automatic internship application:
-In this project, i used Selenium to send spontaneous applications for my first internship , based on a google sheet with some company emails
+In this project, i used Selenium to mass send spontaneous applications for my first internship , based on a google sheet with some company emails